dochy-ksti/munyorunyoru/whats_dsl.md

 ## How should logic be described in Munyo language?

-I would like to suggest how to write logic in Munyo language here.
+I would like to suggest how to write logic in the Munyo language here.

-In Munyo language, you can write something like this:
+In the Munyo language, you can write something like this:
 ```Rust
 set x 10
 set y 20